ProticM/plazar-js/CONTRIBUTING.md

 #### Packages

 This folder contains `core`, `bootstrap-ui`, `http`, `array-util`, `string-util` and `object-util` which are distributed as separate NPM packages.
-Each time when you run any of the gulp tasks defined above, the build scripts will be created within the dist folder for each package.
+Each time when you run any of the gulp tasks defined above, the build scripts will be created within the dist folder for each (or specific) package.
 The version is managed by [lerna](https://github.com/lerna/lerna) by using the default `fixed` mode.

 Each package has a `src` folder.
 This is your working area.